Campaigning in the 2016 United Kingdom European Union membership referendum: Trade Union and Socialist Coalition

 The Trade Union and Socialist Coalition also applied to be the official "leave" campaign.
 It purported to represent anti-austerity campaigners who wished to leave the EU, rather than other leave groups who represent "pro-business" views.

 Green Leaves

 Within the Green Party (which supported Remain), this was an organisation of Green Party members who campaigned to leave the EU.
-Baroness Jenny Jones, the Leader of the Green Party in the House of Lords, was a supporter.
+Baroness Jones, the Leader of the Green Party in the House of Lords, was a supporter.

 Liberal Leave

 Within the Liberal Democrats (who supported Remain), this was a campaign group of Liberal Democrat activists who wanted to leave the EU, including councillors and the former MP for Hereford, Paul Keetch.
 They were also supported by the Liberal Party.

 Campaign anthems

 Both the Remain and Leave campaigns have released songs to promote their messages.
 Gruff Rhys for the Remain team entitles his song I love EU.
 For the Leave campaign, UKIP Parliamentary Candidate Mandy Boylett created a parody of the Three Lions anthem; David Baddiel, who penned the original Three Lions, described this version as "brilliantly naff".